Personal life of Mustafa Kemal Atatürk: Military education

 Atatürk wanted to attend the military school.
 As a young boy, he admired the Western-style uniforms of the military officers.
 He enrolled to the military junior high school Selânik Askerî Rüştiyesi in Selânik.
 In 1896, he enrolled in the Monastir Military High School.
 Monastir is today's Bitola, in the North Macedonia.
 Both of these regions saw discontent and revolts towards the Ottoman administration.

 On 13 March 1899, he enrolled in the Ottoman War Academy in Constantinople (Mekteb-i Harbiye-i Şahane).
 It was a boarding school with dormitories within its premises.
 The military school was strictly controlled by Abdul Hamid II.
 Newspapers were not allowed in the school, and textbooks were the only accepted books.
 The school not only taught military skills but also religious practices and social work.
 The curriculum at this school demanded either donating money or working for charity.
 He graduated from the Ottoman War Academy in 1902.

 On 10 February 1902, he enrolled in the Imperial Military Staff College in Constantinople, from which he graduated on 11 January 1905.
 There were two officer tracks in the Ottoman imperial army.
 One of them was the officers "educated within the army itself", Alaylı, and the other consisted of officers trained in modern military schools, Mektepli.
 He was a "school trained" officer.
 School educated officers had a strong ideological imprint toward family and country, and he had shown tendencies toward both.
 When he joined the Ottoman Army, he had already passed 13 years of military education.

+Private life

 Family

 Zübeyde Hanım's first child was Fatma, then Ömer, later Ahmet was born.
 They all died in early childhood.
 Mustafa was the fourth child.
 Makbule followed him in 1885.
 Their sister Naciye was born in 1889.
 Naciye was lost to childhood tuberculosis.

 Ragıp Bey had four children from his first marriage.
 His first child, Süreyya died during World War One.
 Ragıp Bey had a brother Colonel Hüsamettin.
 He and Vasfiye Hanım had a daughter named Fikriye (1897 – 31 May 1924).
 Of the 9 siblings, five sharing at least one parent, only his biological sister, Makbule (1885–1956), survived him.